Anatomy & Physiology - Body Systems

 The Muscular System

 The branches of science that will help you understand the body parts and functions are anatomy and physiology.
 Anatomy deals with the study of the human body (the components, structure and position) and physiology the study of how the body functions.

 The Muscular System

 Muscle tissue has four main properties: Excitability (ability to respond to stimuli), Contractibility (ability to contract), Extensibility (the ability of a muscle to be stretched without tearing) and Elasticity (ability to return to its normal shape).

 Through contraction, the muscular system performs three important functions:

-To understand how the muscles combined with the skeleton in providing motion we must look at the basic mechanics of movement.
+To understand how the muscles combined with the skeleton in providing motion, we must look at the basic mechanics of the movement.
 The main framework of the body is covered by muscle, whose function is to permit movement.
-We know that to move or lift a load against another force, it is easier to use levers, and it is this principle which the musculoskeletal system adopts and which we must examine.
+We know that to move or lift a load against another force, it is easier to use levers, and it is this principle which the musculoskeletal system adapts and which we must examine.

 The parts that are used in a lever are as follows:

 There are different types of levers dependent upon the position of a fulcrum, effort and resistive force.

 Second Class lever: Muscle force and resistive force act on the same side of the fulcrum, with the muscle force acting through the level longer than that through which the resistive force acts - e.g. raising the body up onto the toes.
 The body is the resistance, the ball of the foot is the fulcrum, and the effort is the contraction of the calf muscle.

 Third Class lever: Muscle force and resistive force act on the same side of the fulcrum, with the muscle force acting through the lever shorter than that through which the resistive force acts - e.g. adduction of the thigh.
 The weight of the thigh is the resistance, the hip joint is the fulcrum, and the contraction of the adductor muscle is the effort.

 Most of the limbs of the human body are articulated by third-class levers.